-If you count yourself among those wanting to hit the slopes and carve a few black diamonds before the warm weather arrives, there is no better time for a weekend getaway.
-While Aspen, Vail and Beaver Creek naturally attract the most attention, plenty of other Colorado resorts offer top-notch skiing, luxurious digs and gourmet bites.
+While Aspen, Vail and Beaver Creek might attract the most attention, plenty of other Colorado resorts offer top-notch skiing, luxurious digs and gourmet bites.
 Here are our picks for three alpine towns with tons of powder and appeal.

 Crested Butte

 If you’re looking for an off-the-beaten track ski experience with plenty of jaw-dropping, powder-packed, double black diamond runs, then Crested Butte may be for you.
-With more than 500 acres of lift-served, intense vertical routes, Butte is an extreme skiing mecca (it plays host to the Extreme Skiing Championships every February).
+With more than 500 acres of lift-served, intense vertical routes, “The Butte” is an extreme skiing mecca (it plays host to the Extreme Skiing Championships every February).
 But if jumping off a cliff with your K2s attached isn’t your idea of a fun weekend, Crested Butte has plenty of less death-defying slopes.

 While skiing is what people come for and takes up the better part of the day, at night there are plenty of local watering holes to share your wipeouts and glorious runs down the mountain.
 Locals flock to Eldo Bar, at which you can try out some craft brews from Eldo Brewery, and Kochevars, the oldest saloon in town, with dart boards and an old-fashioned coal stove.
 One thing you won’t see around town are chain restaurants and shops, as Crested Butte is listed as a National Historic District.
 Locals have kept a tight grip on expansion.